What Is Willpower? Try These 4 S’s to Increase It and Reach Your Goals

-A simple way to start is by becoming aware when you breathe in and out.
+A simple way to start is by becoming aware of when you breathe in and out.
 Notice the way the air feels as it enters and exits your body.
-Your mind will wander and that’s ok.
+Your mind will wander, and that’s OK.
 In fact, it’s part of human nature.
 When you notice it, gently bring yourself back to your breath and the present moment.

-Your online therapist and other support systems including friends, family, and mentors, can provide a necessary scaffold in your process of developing goals and working towards them.
-They might remind you of your larger aspirations when you’re stressed and feel like giving in, and they can gently point you back towards your path.
+They might remind you of your larger aspirations when you’re stressed and feel like giving in.
+And they can gently point you back toward your path.

-While there are many factors outside of your control that influence your willpower and your capacity to take steps towards your goals, there are also things that you can do to best position yourself to get to where you want to be.
+While many factors outside of your control influence your willpower and your capacity to take steps toward your goals, there are also things you can do to best position yourself to get to where you want to be.

 The next time you think of a goal or feel that your willpower is under strain, try the four S’s: sleep, small steps, be still, seek support.

-If you fall off track, know that it is part of the journey, learn from it, make any adjustments you see fit, be compassionate with yourself and carry on.
+If you fall off track, know it is part of the journey.
+Learn from it, make any adjustments you see fit, be compassionate with yourself, and carry on.